fraulueneburg/sortof/README.md

 ## Features

-- 👏 dump all your todos on the page via a simple form
+- 👏 dump all your todos on the page …
-- ✨ group them via drag and drop or keyboard shortcuts
+- ✨ … then sort them via drag and drop or keyboard shortcuts
-- 📋 export them if you like
+- 📋 export to your favourite apps
 - 😌 no signup, no hassle – all data is stored in the browser
 - 🌈 accessible and keyboard-navigable